Do Bearded Dragons Bite? 8 Top Tips To Avoid Being Bitten

 You won’t lose a finger though.
 Their teeth aren’t big enough and their jaw isn’t strong enough to cause serious damage.

 Do Bearded Dragons Have Teeth?

 Bearded dragons do have teeth – they’re fairly small in comparison to human fingers but they can still give you a bit of a nip if you get caught by them.
-The picture to the right shows bearded dragon teeth.
+The picture below shows bearded dragon teeth.

 Why Do Bearded Dragons Bite?

 A bearded dragon can bite for a number of reasons.
 The most common of these is an accidental bite.
 An accidental bite can happen if you’re hand feeding your bearded dragon.
 Some bearded dragons are very clumsy eaters, ours definitely is.
 This can mean that they sometimes overshoot their target.
 If you’re holding their prey then your finger will get bitten instead.

 If you’re feeding them something they really enjoy they can get a bit enthusiastic.
 They can then end up catching your fingers as well as the food.
 We’ve seen this on occasion when feeding banana to a bearded dragon for example.
 The banana should be quite small and is likely to be stuck on the end of your finger.
 Small items stuck to fingers increase the risk of an accidental bite.

 Sometimes a bearded dragon will bite you because he mistakes your fingers for prey.
 If their eyesight isn’t that good for some reason, they’ll see movement and not realise that it’s not prey.
 Bearded dragons are quite good at trying to eat things that are way too big for them.
 Your fingers won’t put them off if they think you’re food.